-Verified numerical computation is a numerical method that takes all errors of numerical computations into account, which yields mathematically rigorous result.
-My research interest is verified computations of solutions to differential equations (ODEs, DDEs, and PDEs).
-Verified computations reveal all errors that occur in an approximation of solutions to differential equations.
-It follows that the sufficient condition of a fixed-point theorem can be validated by verified numearical computations.
-Then, by using verified computations, we can prove existence and local uniqueness of a solution to differential equations in the neighborhood of an approximate solution.
+Verified numerical computation is a numerical method based on interval arithmetic, which takes all errors of numerical computations into account.
+It yields mathematically rigorous result using numerical computations.
+My research interest is rigorous numerics of solutions to differential equations (partial differential equations, delay differential equations, and ordinary differential equations).
+Rigorous numerics reveal all errors that may occur in an approximation of solutions to differential equations.
+We derive a sufficient condition of a fixed-point theorem, which can be validated by verified numearical computations.
+Then, by using rigorous numerics, we can prove existence and local uniqueness of a solution to differential equations in the neighborhood of a numeriically computed approximate solution.

-A number of verified numerical methods for, in particular, various elliptic equations have been developed and improved in the recent two decades by many researchers.
-In this field, the finite element method (FEM) is a powerful approach of obtaining appropriate approximate solutions to PDEs.
+A number of verified numerical methods for, in particular, various elliptic equations have been developed and improved in the recent three decades by many researchers.
+In this field, the finite element method (FEM) is a powerful approach of obtaining approximate solutions to PDEs on general domains.
 We have developed a verified numerical method based on the FEM for semilinear elliptic equations defined on arbitrary polygonal domains.
 Our method can easily deal with a variety of problems, which depends on the shape of domain.